-If the Zen Studio software still says 'Device Disconnected' even though you have connected your Cronus Zen to your computer, it is because your device hasn't been updated to the latest firmware, the mini-USB Cable is bad or the device is somehow corrupted and requires you to run the Emergency Recovery procedure.
+If the Zen Studio software still says 'Device Disconnected' even though you have connected your Cronus Zen to your computer, it is because your device hasn't been updated to the latest firmware or the mini-USB Cable is bad and needs replacing (yes, even new cables can sometimes develop a fault).

 If the Zen Studio software still says 'Device Connected But Not Responding', simply tap the reset button on the bottom of the Zen.
 You can also disconnect the mini-USB cable from the PROG USB Port and reconnect.
 If this still doesn't work you may need to Update the Firmware.

 🔎 Find out how to update your Cronus Zen Firmware 👉 here:

 If you get a message saying Failed / Error when trying to program a script or GamePack, or if M&K settings are failing to save to your Zen, it is usually because the mini-USB cable is faulty, or your Zen Studio install has become corrupted and needs to have its temporary folder deleted so it can be freshly restored the next time you run Zen Studio.

 The solution is to delete the CronusZen folder which is located here: